 Fund Goal and Approach

-* Indexing strategy risk.
-The fund uses an indexing strategy.
-It does not attempt to manage market volatility, use defensive strategies or reduce the effects of any long-term periods of poor index performance.
-The correlation between fund and index performance may be affected by the fund's expenses and use of sampling techniques, changes in securities markets, changes in the composition of the index and the timing of purchases and redemptions of fund shares.
+Indexing Bond Risk: Because the fund uses an indexing strategy, it does not attempt to manage market volatility, use defensive strategies or reduce the effects of any long-term periods of poor performance among bonds.
+The correlation between fund and index performance may be affected by the funds expenses and use of sampling techniques, changes in securities markets, changes in the composition of the index and the timing of purchases and redemptions of fund shares.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.